 I'm a big fan of cars.
 This may seem strange, given my fondness for polar bears, and disgust for climate change deniers, but there it is.
-I have a small, fast one that I tinker with, and I autocross it when there's no snow on the ground.
-I walk and take public transit whenever possible, and I have a two mile commute, so my gasoline footprint still ends up being smaller than average.
-I watch a lot of motorsports on TV, though not NASCAR; other kinds, where they turn right as well as left, and speak languages like Italian, Finnish, and Spanish.
+I have a small, fast one that I autocross and tinker with.
+I walk and take public transit whenever possible, and I have a two mile commute, so my gasoline footprint still ends up being pretty small.
+I watch a lot of motorsports on TV, though not NASCAR; the other kinds, where they turn right as well as left, and speak languages like Italian, Finnish, and Spanish.

-The 500-some questions I've answered make me sound like "some kinda prevert" (as Col. 'Bat' Guano might say).
-That impression also lacks nuance, but sex is really important.
+I think sex is really important.
+That may seem obvious, or lack nuance, but it'll have to do for the time-being.
 The range of relationships I'm looking for is wide at the moment, because I'm interested in all of them for now, but I'm not opposed something long-term; I just prefer not to go into anything looking for that specifically.

-Hitchcock, Beethoven, Kubrick, Led Zeppelin, Arrested Development, Motörhead, The Wire, Nicholson Baker, anythingbutNASCAR, Philip K. Dick, Pavement, Amjad Ali Khan, George Saunders, Frontline, Talking Heads.
+Glitchy Berlin techno, Hitchcock, Beethoven, Kubrick, Led Zeppelin, Arrested Development, Motörhead, The Wire, Fugazi, Nicholson Baker, Riccardo Villalobos, anythingbutNASCAR, the Pixies, Philip K. Dick, Pavement, Amjad Ali Khan, George Saunders, Richie Hawtin, Frontline, LL Cool J, Talking Heads.
 Feel free to ask me about the rest.
 Or extrapolate.
-Or draw an angular (yet hazy) mental picture based on very little, but very descriptive, data.
-Or ignore it entirely and tell me about something new.
+Or ignore all of that entirely and tell me about something new.

-I'm currently reading Hugh Howey's "Wool" and a textbook called "The Racing And High Performance Tire."
+I'm revisiting a textbook called "The Racing And High Performance Tire."
 I am not kidding.